 5) Get access to Netflix in other Spanish speaking countries to get more Spanish streaming possibilities.
 Did you know Netflix makes different content available in different countries?
 A person watching Netflix in Spain will have different options than someone who is watching in the USA.

-Use a service like Unblockus and get access to content from other countries.
+Use a VPN service and get access to content from other countries.
 This service changes the "address" of your computer so that Netflix thinks you are watching in a different country.
 This is legal but be warned that you will be violating Netflix's term of service.
 Use at your own risk.
 Read more about it here.